Private Richard Henry Cheers

 FAMILY LIFE

 Richard (known as Dick) Henry Cheers was born in Kempsey on 7th May 1899, son of Walter Chapman & Isabella Euangeline (Taylor) Cheers.
 He was one of 10 children.
 Dick had two brothers who also enlisted- Norman & Stanley.
 Dick’s parents arrived on the Tweed in 1903.
 They settled on a farm at Dulguigan for 10 years, where Walter carried out mixed farming.
 They then moved to Dungay Creek and later to Kynnumboon.
-Walter spent his entire life on the land.
+His father spent his entire life on the land.

 APPLICATION

 Dick was single farmer, eager to do his bit.
 He travelled to Brisbane on 5th July 1915 to complete his application which showed his next of kin as his mother, Isabella, of Murwillumbah.
-His medical showed he was 21 years 4 months old, 5ft 8 ½ inches tall (1.73m), weighed 148 lbs (68kgs), with a dark complexion, grey eyes & light brown hair.

-His eyesight was good.
-The Examining Medical Officer stated that Richard “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
-I consider him fit for active service.”
-On the second page of the Attestation Paper, he made the following oath in the presence of the Attesting Officer: “I, Richard Henry Cheers, swear that I will well and truly serve our Sovereign Lord the King in the Australian Imperial Force until the end of the War … SO HELP ME, GOD.”
+He can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints and limbs; and he declares he is not subject to fits of any description.
+I consider him fit for active service

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA